 Not an agency.
 No subcontracting.
 All work is done personally.

-Risk-Aware On-Site Infrastructure Execution in Azerbaijan
+Distributed Infrastructure Operations in Azerbaijan

 ~

-Not a general field service Focused on controlled, accountable execution in critical infrastructure environments
+Focused on controlled, accountable execution in critical infrastructure environments

-On-site execution for global CDN, carrier and cloud teams with infrastructure presence in Azerbaijan Engaged when incidents stall and physical validation is required to restore clarity I act as a controlled, accountable escalation layer when remote diagnostics reach their limit
+On-site execution for global CDN, carrier and cloud teams with infrastructure presence in Azerbaijan

 Recent projects include large-scale data center migrations involving dozens of racks and coordination with multiple infrastructure teams